ramaboo/Boo/README.md

 # Introduction
+### Boo Framework - A Web 2.0 Framework for Rapid Application Development
 The Boo Framework is a collection of PHP and jQuery objects joined in a loosely coupled framework designed for rapid application development.

 Boo can preform many common tasks including: